poppy-project/poppy-docs/en/assembly-guides/ergo-jr/electronic-assembly.md

 If you bought a kit, Poppy software is preloaded on your SD card.
 If it not the case, you have to "burn" your micro-SD card with the ergo-jr ISO image, this is described in [this section](../../installation/burn-an-image-file.md).

-First insert the micro-SD card inside the Raspberry Pi: push the micro-SD in the connector slot.
+Then insert the micro-SD card inside the Raspberry Pi: push the micro-SD in the connector slot.
 ![Raspberry Pi micro-SD](img/electronic/rpi-sd.jpg)

 ## 2.2.
 Mount the Pixl board